cgkrishnanunni/cgkrishnanunni.github.io/_pages/about.md

 ### Current Research Focus

-My current research interests span generative modeling for prior calibration in Bayesian inverse problems, derivative-free methods for black-box optimization, and the theoretical foundations of deep learning.
+At Heidelberg, working with Prof. Jakob Zech, my focus is on the theoretical foundations of deep learning.
+I am currently working on expression rate analysis for Bayesian neural networks.
+Alongside this, I am interested in generative models for prior calibration in Bayesian inverse problems, and derivative-free methods for black-box optimization.